ValentinKolb/img-tool/README.md

 ## Configuration

-JPEG Converter can be configured using command-line options.
+Jpegger can be configured using command-line options.
 Below is a table of available options:

 | Option                           | Description                                                                                                      |
 |----------------------------------|------------------------------------------------------------------------------------------------------------------|